Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 1.9.25 =
+- Fixed improper frontend total amount display in some circumstances.

 = 1.9.24 =
 - Added {item_url} email tag support.
 - Fixed issue with the_content filter usage in product shortcode output that could cause some content duplication.